chriswfoster/TodaysDate/README.md

 I opened my terminal to code on Mon Dec 11 08:25:22 CST 2017

 I opened my terminal to code on Mon Dec 11 08:27:45 CST 2017

+I opened my terminal to code on Mon Dec 11 08:29:48 CST 2017